 what we do

 We take the guess work out of the process.
 Locally based with deep roots in the community, our Maui lawyers will help you with identify applicable insurance, handle all relevant insurance claims, reduce or eliminate the unpleasant amount of paperwork, and assist you with your treatment plans.

 With years of experience representing injured clients, we offer a guiding hand to stabilize your life immediately after you’re hurt.
 When ready, we proceed with litigating the case either pre-suit or with a lawsuit if necessary.

 Your case is unique, with its own nuances and details.
 We try to learn all those details so that we can step into your shoes to try and understand how the crash and injuries affected your life to best fight on your behalf with strength and compassion.

-Hawaii is a “no-fault” state, meaning your car insurance will pay a minimum of $10,000 of medical expenses related to your injuries from the car accident.
-This type of mandatory coverage is typically called "no-fault" coverage or personal injury protection ("PIP") benefits.
+Hawaii is a “no-fault” state, meaning regardless of fault, the applicable car insurance policy will pay a minimum of $10,000 of medical expenses related to your injuries from the injuries you as a pedestrian sustained when struck by a car.
+This type of mandatory insurance coverage is typically called “no-fault” coverage or personal injury protection (“PIP”) benefits.

 If you were struck by a car, you have the right to use the PIP benefits of the driver of the vehicle that hit you.

 The minimum mandatory personal injury protection benefits under Hawaii law is $10,000.00.

 No fault or PIP coverage is mandatory in Hawaii for every car driven on the road.
 If you’re hit by a car, you should still contact your own automobile insurance carrier in the event you will eventually need to use underinsured (“UIM”) or uninsured (“UM”) coverage under your own policies.